 We had an intimate showing of FRESH the documentary at Perk-Up Cafe on Friday, followed by thoughtful conversation and some great questions.
 Congrats to Diane & Peter who won the Jack Johnson concert tickets that evening, and special thanks to our gracious hosts - Alice & Jeanette.
 We raised $85 in donations!

-the rain for our Slow Food Garden @WRSP work day.
+Sunday afternoon we had a small, but hard working group of volunteers show up in the rain for our Slow Food Garden @WRSP work day.
 With Kelly Funk* on our hearts and in our minds, we took the KIB truck, tools and materials into the shelther of the parking garage and made great strides in the construction of our 2nd compost bin!
 Sara, Audrey and Samantha also gave a stellar presentation on composting to those in attendance.

 (* Visit the Kelly Funk Recovery Fund site, and keep up to date with John's reports on her progress on the Seldom Seen Farm blog.
 Please keep sending the positive words, the encouraging energy, and the amazing outpouring of community love to Kelly, John, Laila, and all of their family.)